Share On Social!

-Kids who spend the most amount of time watching TV have shorter bouts of sleep, which negatively impacts physical and mental health, especially among minority kids, according to a 2014 study.
+Sugary drinks and artificial sweeteners are bad for sleep.
+Also, kids who spend the most amount of time watching TV have shorter bouts of sleep, which negatively impacts physical and mental health, especially among minority kids, according to a 2014 study.

 “At all time points, racial and ethnic minority children in our study were sleeping a bit less and watching more television,” according to Elizabeth Cespedes, the study’s lead author, according to a Fox News report.

 One bilingual program is using promotoras to push healthy-sleep messages on the U.S.-Mexico border.
 San Antonio leaders are educating Latino parents, providing resources, and raising money for research to reduce SIDS and keep infants safe.
 New Mexico schools are giving students a high-tech nap.